How to Prepare for The Bankruptcy Meeting of Creditors

 You must make babysitting arrangements for any children.
 The meeting of creditors is not set up to accommodate children.

-I should also mention that pets are not permitted.
-OK, I am half-joking, but I once had a client bring a small dog to a creditors' meeting under his coat.
-Don't be that guy.
+Quick Note: Please try to keep pets away from the video.
+I know this can be difficult.
+(I once had a client who brought a small dog to a live hearing under his coat.
+That was interesting.)
 Of course, service animals are permitted, but let your attorney know ahead of time.

 Get there early.